What to Hire, from Who and How?

-Australia is fortunate to be home to some of the World’s leading Campervan rental companies offering a wide range of vehicles from adventurous four wheel drives to luxurious Motorhomes.
+Australia is fortunate to be home to some of the World’s leading Campervan rental brands offering a wide range of vehicles from adventurous four wheel drives to luxurious Motorhomes.

 Long gone are the days when a Campervan holiday involved cramped beds, awkward bathroom facilities, limited cooking options and generally a step away from home comforts.
 Today’s vehicles have evolved to offer European styled kitchens, spacious air-conditioned living areas with audio-visual equipment, large double beds and well-equipped bathrooms.
 What’s more they are surprisingly easy to drive with no special licensing requirements other than holding a full driving license and over the age of 21 (with some exceptions).

 Power steering, automatic transmissions and modern design have taken the hard work out of travelling in a vehicle larger than most of us regularly drive.

 Finding & Booking … How?

 Most of the leading rental firms have online booking facilities and in some instances reservations can be made through your local travel agent.
 However as alternative option, we would suggest visiting drivenow.com.au, a website dedicated to pulling information together on the top Australian (and New Zealand) rental suppliers.
 In addition to being able to compare rates and vehicles from competing rental companies the website also offers:

 - Early Bird and Long Term Rental Discounting